How to Care for a Newborn during the COVID-19 Pandemic

 Even if you make well visits online, your baby will still need to be brought to your doctor to be vaccinated.
 Some parents delayed vaccinations during the height of the pandemic.
 This was especially true if their babies were preterm or had other health problems.
 Dr. Dougherty says that it’s not a good idea to delay vaccines.
 There’s an established schedule in place to protect your child against whooping cough and meningitis.
 Talk to your pediatrician about the best timeframe for your child.

-See also The Essential Guide to Baby Aspirin: What Every Parent Should Know
+See also The Complete Baby Teeth Chart Guide Every Parent Needs

 Stay Safe When Stepping Outside